 2.7.
 Use Case Processing Methodology

 The resultant imagery was processed using the commercial software Agisoft Photoscan Pro using the settings shown in Table 6.
 The dataset was processed by inputting the position of the cameras, the position of the GCPs, and the camera calibration file.
 Additionally, the pixel coordinates of the GCPs, which are traditionally clicked by the user with varying degrees of accuracy, were calculated using photogrammetric equations and input into the program.
 A nonlinear adjustment was performed using the “optimize” button, and the reported total RMSE for the GCPs was 0.38 mm.
-It is important to note that we purposefully eliminated additional sources of uncertainty that exist in field-based studies, such as uncertainties in the surveyed points, the UAS position, the manual digitization of pixel coordinates for GCPs, and in the calculation of the camera calibration, in order to isolate the specific variable being investigated.
+It is important to note that we purposefully eliminated additional sources of uncertainty that exist in field-based studies, such as uncertainties in the surveyed points, the GPS reported UAS position, the manual digitization of pixel coordinates for GCPs, and in the calculation of the camera calibration, in order to isolate the specific variable being investigated.

 Table 5.
 The Agisoft Photoscan processing parameters were intended to generate the highest accuracy point cloud possible with the simulated imagery dataset.
 The camera accuracy and marker accuracy parameters are much smaller than would be used for real-world imagery, as we purposefully eliminated additional uncertainty sources to isolate the variable of interest.